-The NCA said the network charged between 4,500 ($4,739) and 12,000 euros ($12,637) each to the 750 Syrian migrants it smuggled.
+The NCA said the network charged each of the 750 Syrian migrants it smuggled between 4,500 euros ($4,739) and 12,000 euros ($12,637).

-Political leaders in Germany, Britain and several other European countries have struggled to cope with levels of illegal immigration, facilitated by people trafficking gangs.
+Political leaders in Germany, Britain, and several other European countries have struggled to cope with levels of illegal immigration, facilitated by people-trafficking gangs.

-The anti-immigration Alternative for Germany (AfD) party has seen an increase in their vote in Germany, and Reform UK, who campaigned on the issue, won five seats in Parliament in the UK general election in July.
+The anti-immigration Alternative for Germany (AfD) party has seen an increase in their vote in Germany, and Reform UK, which campaigned on the issue, won five seats in Parliament in the UK general election in July.

 This latest network smuggled illegal immigrants through the Balkans and into Eastern Europe, with Germany being the final destination for the majority.